cortexrd/Knack-Toolkit-Library/README.md

     remote SW updates, send UTC timestamps called *heartbeats* from devices to the system to assess sanity/presence.

--   The user preferences are also read here, for various flags and the work shift.
+-   The user preferences are also read/modified here, including various debug flags and the work shift.

 -   A logging table is used to send all logs to Knack via an API call.
     It contains the 5 most recent logs with a unique identifier (Log ID) to confirm the transaction.

--   To enable the iFrameWnd feature, see the procedure described in the section Advanced Features.
+-   To enable and configure the iFrameWnd feature, see the [iFrameWnd setup procedure](#iframewnd).

 ### Functions

--   **setCfg**: Your App calls this at startup to specify the field IDs that are required to do their functions, as taken from the Builder.
+-   **setCfg**: Your app calls this at startup to specify the field IDs that are required to do their functions, as taken from the Builder.

 -   **getCfg**: Returns the iFrameWnd config about field and view IDs.

 ## Debug Window

+### Usage

 Provides a window to see local logs on mobile devices where we don\'t have the luxury of a console log output.
 Useful for simple